7 Signs You Should Be Eating Probiotics Foods

 How do you know when you should eat more probiotics foods?

 If you pay attention, your body provides valuable clues when it can use extra help.
-For optimal digestion and immune health (and a long list of other body functions), you need the correct ratio of “good” to “bad” bacteria in your gastrointestinal tract.
+For optimal digestion and immune health (and a long list of other body functions), you need good beneficial bacteria in your gastrointestinal tract.

 What Happens When the Bad Guys Take Over…

-It’s when the levels of the bad guys grow too high, compared to the beneficial bacteria in your gut, that you can begin to notice symptoms.
-There are indeed signs that your body sends out when you might have an imbalance.
+When the levels of the bad guys grow too high, you can begin to notice symptoms.
+There are indeed signs that your body sends out when you might have bad bacteria.
 Some of these signs can be very subtle and may appear to be totally unrelated to your gut health!

-If you suspect you might have an overgrowth of “bad” bacteria, you’ll want to increase your consumption of probiotic foods, and even supplement with a high-quality probiotic supplement to help restore the balance.
+If you suspect you might have an overgrowth of “bad” bacteria, you’ll want to increase your consumption of probiotic foods, and even supplement with a high-quality probiotic supplement.
 Check out this list of the foods high in natural probiotics.

 The probiotic supplement I recommend, and have actually formulated myself, has 10 beneficial bacteria strains, including a superstrain that’s hard to find in probiotic formulas.
 You can read more about Complete Probiotics here.